 "The Judgment of Hon'ble Supreme Court on Ayodhya is historic.
 The Judgement will further strengthen India's social fabric.
 I urge everyone to take the verdict with equanimity and magnanimity.
 I also appeal to the people to maintain peace & harmony after this landmark verdict," Rajnath tweeted.

 The Congress said it respects the Supreme Court verdict is in favour of Ram temple construction.

 In a resolution passed by the Congress Working Committee chaired by party chief Sonia Gandhi, the party also appealed to all parties concerned and all communities to "abide by the secular values and spirit of fraternity enshrined in the Constitution and to maintain peace and harmony".

-In a gaurded reaction, Left parties said that the verdict clearing the way for the construction of a Ram Temple at the disputed site at Ayodhya, should not be seen as a victory for any litigant.
+Left parties said that the verdict clearing the way for the construction of a Ram Temple at the disputed site at Ayodhya, should not be seen as a victory for any litigant.